salvius/salvius.org/_notes/discrete-math/math-review.md

 divisible by 6 if and only if and only if it is divisible by both 2 and 3.
-Breaking 24 into it’s prime number factorizations:
+Breaking 24 into it's prime number factorizations:
 24 = 2 * 3 * 2 * 2
 24/6 = 2 * 3
 n/6 = P1 * P2 * P3… / 2 * 3